 When you pass your waste onto a waste carrier or waste management site you must give them a transfer note.
 You must keep a copy of the transfer note for at least 2 years.
 Different rules apply when you move hazardous waste.

 You usually need an environmental permit from the Environment Agency for any waste treatment, recovery or disposal.
 It’s illegal to bury waste on your farm without an environmental permit.

 You can carry out certain low risk (exempt) activities without a permit.
 However, you’ll need to meet the limits and conditions of the exemption, and you’ll usually need to tell the Environment Agency before your begin the activity.

 You must be able to meet the conditions set out by each exemption.
 You must register each of these waste exemptions with the Environment Agency before you carry out the activity.

 If you cannot manage your waste within the set restrictions you may need to apply for a permit.

 You need an environmental permit for certain waste activities.
 These could be simple (‘standard rules’) permits for activities such as composting, anaerobic digestion, landspreading or use of waste.
 You need an environmental permit for disposing liquid wastes.

-Find out more about the standard rules permits that are available and how to apply.
+Find out more about standard rules permits and how to apply.